LoRaWanRelay/LoRaWanRelay/README.md

 # LoRaWanRelay
 LoRaWanRelay is an open source LoRaWan battery powered repeater that integrate both the source code of the relay itself but also the source code of the end device.

-With the proposal implementation the relay is abble to support up to 16 nodes during 5 years with a battery of 3AH.
+With the proposal implementation the relay is able to support up to 16 nodes during 5 years with a battery of 3AH.

 The sensor embeds a full loRaWan Stack class A and a specific wake up sequences to communicate with the Relay.